 PSHE (Personal, Social, Health and Economic Education) forms an integral part of the curriculum at Joseph Turner Primary.
 It helps to give pupils the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active, responsible citizens of our community and the wider world.
 All staff members are committed in teaching the children the value of having good learning behaviours and also taking responsibility for their own actions.
 At Joseph Turner Primary School, children develop a strong sense of moral purpose in addition to a respect and understanding of people who have different characteristics to themselves, whether that be age, disability, gender, race or sexuality.
 A rigorous, well planned curriculum, delivered within a caring, supportive ethos which enables our pupils to be well rounded, empathetic young people who have a thirst for learning and respect for all around them.

 SMSC (Spiritual, Moral, Social and Cultural) development including British Values is an integral part of the curriculum and the ethos of the school.
 The fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those of different faiths and beliefs are promoted through our school curriculum, and our whole school ethos.
 Please read the section in 'Learning' to find out more about SMSC and British Values at Joseph Turner.

-We aim to develop children’s enjoyment, confidence and skill in physical activity and introduce them to the pleasures of sport to help develop active children who benefit from a healthy lifestyle.
+- aim to develop children’s enjoyment, confidence and skill in physical activity and introduce them to the pleasures of sport to help develop active children who benefit from a healthy lifestyle.
 Through a multi-skills approach, children develop their skills in football, tennis, badminton, basketball, rugby, hockey, rounders and volleyball, as well as circuit training athletics, gymnastics, dance and swimming.
 Children have two sessions of PE per week.
 Pupils in Year 4, 5 and 6 have swimming lessons.
 They are taught swimming by trained instructors at the local swimming baths.
 Another integral, key aspect of our PE curriculum is Yoga.
-All year groups have the opportunity to participate in each year group, a progressive unit of yoga that not only supports well-being, but also physical strength and flexibility.
+All year groups have the opportunity to participate in a progressive unit of yoga that not only supports well-being, but also physical strength and flexibility.